A Brief History of Aromatherapy

 The Egyptians may have been the first to discover the potential of fragrance.
 They created various aromatic blends, both for personal use and for ceremonies performed in the temples and pyramids.

 The Egyptians were masters in using essential oils and other aromatics in the embalming process.
-Historical records indicate that one of the founders of "pharaonic" medicine was the architect Imhotep, who was the Grand Vizier of King Djoser (2780 - 2720 B.C.).
-Imhotep is often given credit for ushering in the use of oils, herbs and aromatic plants for medicinal purposes.
+Historical records indicate that one of the founders of "pharaonic" health practices was the architect Imhotep, who was the Grand Vizier of King Djoser (2780 - 2720 B.C.).
+Imhotep is often given credit for ushering in the use of oils, herbs and aromatic plants for health purposes.

-An ancient papyrus found in the Temple of Edfu contained medicinal formula and perfume recipes, used by alchemists and high priests, in blending aromatic substances for rituals.
+An ancient papyrus found in the Temple of Edfu contained wellness formulas and perfume recipes, used by alchemists and high priests, in blending aromatic substances for rituals.

 Oils used in the temples were commonly poured into evaporation dishes for fragrancing the chambers associated with sacred rituals and religious rites.